Learn what steps can you take as a dog breeder to stay safe during COVID-19

 Most cleaning products will effectively eliminate the virus including Windex, Clorox, and Lysol.
 A complete list of effective products that kill the virus can be found in this list from the EPA.

 Tips: Learn more about how to properly clean, sanitize, and disinfect surfaces (and the difference between the three) with this guide from the CDC.

-At this time there is no indication that dogs or any other animal can become infected or transmit the virus that causes COVID-19 to people.
 “If somebody is sick and coughing all over their dog is there a chance that dog is going to bring something in?
 Probably, but all the research has shown so far that dogs are safe.
 No one has said dogs can give it to people.
 So wash your hands and don’t touch your face.” says Dr. Brian Greenfield, veterinarian at Animal Clinic Northview.
 However, due to the severity of the disease precautions are warranted.

 While no cases have been documented where a person has been infected from touching their dog, it may be possible that if an infected person coughed or sneezed on your dog you could be infected by touching their fur and then your face, mouth, eyes, or nose.
 Therefore, it is best to keep your dog at least 6 feet away from other people and dogs when out walking.
 Wash your hands with soap and water after coming in from walking your dog and sanitize with hand sanitizer after touching door handles, lids to poop cans, gates to exercise yards or dog runs, and any other surface or object you touch while out on your walk.